-Increase your odds of smooth travels and reduce stress by using these valuable tips
+Increase your odds of smooth travels and reduce stress by using these valuable tips.

 First, remember though the stories sound awful, most flights are still taking off on time, and most people’s luggage are getting to their destinations.
 Second, life is too short to keep putting off what brings you joy and excitement.
 What next year brings is unknown, and if you are ready to go now, then do it.
 Travel always comes with some risk and potential chaos, but learning how to mitigate those risks is vital.
-These tips are to provide you with every chance of success and to give you as much control as possible.
+These tips provide you with every chance of success and give you as much control as possible.
 It has worked for us for years.

 Even with the best-laid plans…

-Keep in mind even if you do everything on this list, things can still go wrong or get messy.
+Remember that even if you do everything on this list, things can still go wrong or get messy.
 There are no guarantees in anything in life.
 So make the best of any situation, learn to go with the flow, and embrace whatever your travels throw at you.
 Turn it into an adventure that will be part of the fantastic story you will tell.
 Here are our top 25 Tips for Traveling Abroad.

 1. If possible, reserve airline tickets, hotels, cruises, and rental cars at the source.

 In other words, if flying United book through United, Using Avis book through them.
 We prefer Hilton hotels, so we book directly through Hilton.
-In the case of cruises, go through the cruise line itself.
+In the case of cruises, please go through the cruise line itself.
 They are more likely to take better care of you than if you used a third party.
 If their issues arise, especially during travel, you can deal with them directly, not through others.
 You might also be less likely to be bumped off if the flight is overbooked.

 No matter how you place your reservations, verify every couple of weeks to see if everything is in order, especially for airlines.
 Are the dates correct, and is the reservation still showing up?
 If you have a connecting flight on a different airline, look at that airline’s website to verify the flight is still there.
 Don’t wait until right before departure.
-Several years ago, we had a connecting flight on a different airline canceled, but the airline we booked the flight on never notified us.
+Several years ago, a connecting flight on a different airline was canceled, but the airline we booked the flight on never notified us.
 We only noticed it when our final destination was no longer the same.
 Our trip was only four weeks out, and because we caught it ourselves, it gave us plenty of time to find alternatives.

 It is essential to confirm with hotels you have reservations with before the trip.
 You can do this directly with the hotel or verify that your reservation online is still there.
 Look closely at the dates and room category.
 Some people recommend checking if you can make new reservations at the hotel you are staying at; in other words, verify it is open.
-This is a good idea, especially for privately owned smaller boutique hotels.
+This is a good idea, especially for privately owned, smaller boutique hotels.
 If you are in an Airbnb or VRBO, write the contact person to confirm your arrival is all in order.

 2. Book connecting flights with at least 3-hour layovers if non-stops are not available

 We have been doing this long before all the recent chaos, both for international and US-based flights.
 It, so far, has never failed that we and our luggage make the connection.
 That is with one of us is flying at least once a month!!
 Our first choice is always non-stop, if possible.
 Sometimes they cost only a little bit more, but your time and stress should be your primary concern.
 Plus, like most of us, our time for travel is limited.
 Having a whole extra day because we arrived in the morning vs. late afternoon can be huge!
 Also, the less time you are inside an airplane, the better your body will adjust to the time change.
-The dryness of an airplane air is tough on a body; spend the least time possible at 37,000 feet.
+The dryness of airplane air is tough on a body; spend the least time possible at 37,000 feet.

 Based on our destinations, in most cases, we have to layover.
 We always aim for at least a 3-hour layover.
 Often it is about 4 hours.
 Most international airports have a ton of great shopping and places to eat.
 There is sometimes entertainment, workstations, and places to lay your head and put up your feet.
-You get free drinks, food, and a nice waiting environment if you have access to airport lounges.
-We find the time goes by quickly, and we can get some work done.
+You get free drinks, food, and a pleasant waiting environment if you have access to airport lounges.
+We find that time goes by quickly, and we can get some work done.
 It is worth it versus missing a tight flight, avoiding the stress of trying to catch a flight, and worrying if our luggage made it.

 Show up early